emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 - I've lived in Ghana where I volunteered as a teacher and accidentally became the king of the village I lived it.
 - For a year I traveled in southeast Asia, the States, and South Africa while I was building an edtech startup.
 It failed.
 That's when I realized I need to learn how to code.
-- I organized a 1000 km bike tour with my two brothers to raise awareness for sustainability.
-We where in the news 13 times, had 50 bikers join, including a few top politicians.
 - I joined a music group and toured a dozen countries.
 My highlight was a Spanish solo for 6k Mexicans.
 (For the record, I'm a terrible singer.
 I only got the opportunity because the three first options were sick.)
 - I run every morning, only wear black, and I own less than a hundred objects.
 - I've participated in a silent retreat and taken several solo trips to remote parts of the world.